MISP/misp-book/book-convention/README.md

 * Setec Astronomy with UUID `58d38339-7b24-4386-b4b4-4c0f950d210f`
 * Acme Finance with UUID `58d38326-eda8-443a-9fa8-4e12950d210f`

-Starting from MISP 2.4.71, the example organisations with the above mentioned UUID are **black-listed** to avoid
+Starting from MISP 2.4.71, the example organisations with the above mentioned UUID are **blocklisted** to avoid
 large distribution of sample events while testing a MISP instance.
 If you want to test your distribution, the
-sample organisation black-listing can be removed in `Administration`/`Manage Org Blacklists`.
+sample organisation blocklisting can be removed in `Administration`/`Manage Org blocklists`.

 ## Example IOCs